sanakdag/MBTANextTrain/README.md

 1. Select an MBTA route
 2. Select a stop along the previously-selected MBTA route
 3. Select a direction of travel (if the stop is not a terminus)...
+... it then prints the predicted departure time of the next train and will prompt you to...
-5. Return to Step 1 (above) or exit the program
+4. Return to Step 1 (above) or exit the program

 The directions are South/West/Outbound or North/East/Inbound